-Health and Safety Checks are required in all Residence Halls, Suites, Townhouses, and Pine Lake residences.
-These checks are conducted to increase safety within our residential buildings by timely identification and removal of prohibited appliances and other violations from student rooms.
+Health and Safety Checks are required in all college owned housing.
+These checks are conducted to increase safety within our residential buildings by timely identification and removal of violations from student rooms.
 These checks also allow our staff an opportunity to educate residents through positive, personal contact.

 During the check, Resident Advisors (RAs) conduct a “plain sight” scan of the room.
 They do not open drawers, refrigerators, or closets, but may move (or ask the resident to move) items blocking outlets.

-During the Holiday Break in December and January, inspections are conducted by Residential Life staff in all residential spaces on campus and at Pine Lake.
-During this inspection, student’s refrigerators will be checked and opened to insure that they are empty and unplugged.
+At the end of the fall semester inspections are conducted by Residential Life staff in all college owned housing.
+During this inspection, student’s refrigerators will be checked and opened to ensure that they are empty and unplugged.